The Job Application

 If an organization is already asking for a cover letter as part of the application, then why would they also need a writing sample?

 A writing sample is a more extensive written document purposefully intended to reveal your unique writing style, tone, and use of grammar.
 Not every job will ask for a writing sample, but writing samples are commonly requested for if the position’s responsibilities have an emphasis on writing (for example, research, journalism, public relations, communications, marketing, and human resource positions).
-It is important to follow these guidelines when choosing which writing sample to include in with your application:
+It is important to follow these guidelines when choosing which writing sample to include in the application: